-There are times when you need to write some of your own for sale by owner contract clauses to complete the contract.
-Here are a couple ways to accomplish that task.
+There are times when you need to write a for sale by owner contract

 Pros and Cons - Real Estate Lawyer

-Pro: The real estate clauses should be written correctly giving you peace of mind.
+Pro: The for sale by owner clauses should be written correctly giving you peace of mind.

 Pros and Cons - A Real Estate Agent

-Pro: The real estate clauses, should be written correctly.
+Pro: The for sale by owner clauses should be written correctly.